What are the Stages of Detox?

 Even if you are eager to start drug rehab or alcohol rehab, it’s crucial to take a step back and to give due weight to detoxification.
 With all substances flushed from your system, you can then get into the legwork of recovery.

-The detox process typically takes from 5 to 10 days, depending on the substance and the severity of the addiction.
-You should consider a detox center in Southern California if you’re looking to maximize your chances of success, while at the same minimizing any discomfort.
+The addiction detox process typically takes from 5 to 10 days, depending on the substance and the severity of the addiction.
+You should consider an addiction detox center in Southern California if you’re looking to maximize your chances of success, while at the same minimizing any discomfort.

 The more you learn about addiction, the easier you’ll find engaging with the recovery process.
 This is not to say it will be straightforward, but it will certainly be easier.